 Recipe Notes

-Note 3: Sharp Cheddar: This recipe is designed to be simple, but the one thing we recommend is grating your own cheese.
+Note 3: I highly recommend shredding your own cheese.
 This ensures a nice and even melt.
-Pre-grated cheese contains preservatives that keep the shreds from clumping together in the bag, but they also keep the cheese from melting smoothly.
+Pre-shredded cheese contains preservatives that keep the shreds from clumping together in the bag, but they also keep the cheese from melting smoothly.

 Nutrition